New Mexico Aquaculture

 Kokanee salmon (landlocked sockeye salmon) are found in seven waters within the state.
 Salmon are usually spawned in the fall or winter.
 Eggs are incubated in vertical tray incubators (see Glossary).
 Parr, or fry, are held in troughs with flowing water and fed artificial feeds.
 Feed-trained parr, or fingerlings, are moved to raceways and fed artificial feeds for rearing to market size.
 Stocking density for grow-out depends on fish size, water temperature, rate of water flow, desired growth rate, and water quality.
 Kokanee salmon can be reared in the saline water resources found in New Mexico.

 Markets for salmon are nationwide.
-U.S. salmon production was approximately 19 million pounds in 1992 and had an estimated value of $57 million.
-Small producers, therefore, will have to compete with large coastal producers.
-Small producers must differentiate their product(s) from the coastal product(s) and/or develop reliable niche markets.
+The U.S. farmed salmon industry, based in Maine and Washington, has grown to around 12,000 tons (live weight) per year in Maine (roughly $78 million) and some 8,000 tons in Washington state (roughly $52 million).
+This is only a small fraction of the salmon consumed in the United States.
+Small producers, therefore, will have to compete with large coastal producers and will need to differentiate their product(s) from the coastal product(s) and/or develop reliable niche markets.

 Rainbow trout are found throughout New Mexico.
 Culture methods for rainbow trout are similar to those used to rear kokanee salmon.
-Fish are spawned in the fall or winter, eggs are incubated in vertical tray incubators, and raceways are used to grow-out fingerlings.
+Fish are spawned in the fall or winter, eggs are incubated in vertical tray incubators, and raceways are used to grow out fingerlings.
 Water quality and quantity requirements also are similar to those of kokanee salmon.
-Techniques for rearing brown trout, brook trout, and lake trout are similar to those described above.
-Trout, like salmon, can be cultured in New Mexico's saline water.
+Techniques for rearing brown trout, brook trout, and lake trout are similar to those for rainbow trout.
+Trout, like salmon, can be cultured in New Mexico’s saline water.

 Markets for rainbow trout are nationwide.
 Large quantities of food-sized rainbow trout are raised in Idaho, California, South Carolina, and Pennsylvania.
-Production in 1992 was valued at $53 million.
-Small producers will need to niche market and differentiate their product(s).
+In 2008, over 53 million tons of trout, mostly rainbow, were grown in the U.S., with a value of $79.7 million.
+Small producers will need to develop niche markets and differentiate their product(s).
 Markets for stocking rainbow trout in private sportfish ponds also exist.

 Hybrid striped bass (commonly known in New Mexico as wipers) are a cross between striped bass and white bass.
 Hybrid striped bass are raised in ponds at stocking rates between 3,000 and 4,000/ac.
 Higher stocking rates are used for the fry-to-fingerling grow-out phase.
 Aeration and artificial feeds are used for intensive production.
 Striped bass and hybrid striped bass can be reared in saline water.